leonardop56/Soaring/README.md

 Plots of time series of sensible heat flux estimates, for Ijmuiden and for Schiermonnikoog, and for July 2020, are in the Plot folder, along with other time series plots generated in the notebook.
 The KNMI Weerkaarten folder within the Plots folder contains surface pressure charts downloaded from the KNMI website https://www.knmi.nl/nederland-nu/klimatologie/daggegevens/weerkaarten for the days 14-15-20-21-22/07/2020.

-Finally, a “Summary.docx” file has been uploaded to the Documentation folder.
-It describes the methodology for extraction of parameters from ERA5 reanalysis data and the notebook results.
-It also provides a general picture of the atmospheric conditions related to soaring over the North Sea.
+Finally, a Summary has been uploaded to the repository that describes the methodology used and presets my results.
+It also provides a general picture of the atmospheric conditions related to bird soaring over the North Sea.